csound-plugins/csound-plugins/docs/opcodes/cacheget.md

 <CsInstruments>

 /*
-  Example file for cacheset / cacheget
+  Example file for cacheput / cacheget

-  cacheset and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices
+  cacheput and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices

-  cacheset puts a strin into the cache and returns an idx identifying this string.
+  cacheput puts a strin into the cache and returns an idx identifying this string.
 If a string is put into the cache which already exists, we guarantee that the index returned is the same.

-  idx cacheset Sstr          i-time kdx cacheset Sstr          k-time
+  idx cacheput Sstr          i-time kdx cacheput Sstr          k-time

   cacheget retrieves a str previously put in the cache.
 If the index does not point to an existing string, a performance error is raised